AppleTalk: Cross-platform solutions

-When AppleTalk was first introduced, the dominant office computing platform was the PC compatible running MS-DOS.
+By contrast to Macs, in the late 1980s no dominant LAN hardware standard existed for the most popular office computing platform, the PC compatible running MS-DOS.
 Apple introduced the AppleTalk PC Card in early 1987, allowing PCs to join AppleTalk networks and print to LaserWriter printers.
 A year later AppleShare PC was released, allowing PCs to access AppleShare file servers.

 The "TOPS Teleconnector" MS-DOS networking system over AppleTalk system enabled MS-DOS PCs to communicate over AppleTalk network hardware; it comprised an AppleTalk interface card for the PC and a suite of networking software allowing such functions as file, drive and printer sharing.
 As well as allowing the construction of a PC-only AppleTalk network, it allowed communication between PCs and Macs with TOPS software installed.
 (Macs without TOPS installed could use the same network but only to communicate with other Apple machines.)
 The Mac TOPS software did not match the quality of Apple's own either in ease of use or in robustness and freedom from crashes, but the DOS software was relatively simple to use in DOS terms, and was robust.

 The BSD and Linux operating systems support AppleTalk through an open source project called Netatalk, which implements the complete protocol suite and allows them to both act as native file or print servers for Macintosh computers, and print to LocalTalk printers over the network.

 The Windows Server operating systems supported AppleTalk starting with Windows NT and ending after Windows Server 2003.
 Miramar included AppleTalk in its PC MacLAN product which was discontinued by CA in 2007.
 GroupLogic continues to bundle its AppleTalk protocol with its ExtremeZ-IP server software for Macintosh-Windows integration which supports Windows Server 2008 and Windows Vista as well prior versions.
 HELIOS Software GmbH offers a proprietary implementation of the AppleTalk protocol stack, as part of their HELIOS UB2 server.
 This is essentially a File and Print Server suite that runs on a whole range of different platforms.

-In addition, Columbia University released the Columbia AppleTalk Package (CAP) which implemented the protocol suite for various Unix flavors including Ultrix, SunOS, BSD and IRIX.
+In addition, Columbia University released the Columbia AppleTalk Package (CAP) which implemented the protocol suite for various Unix flavours including Ultrix, SunOS, BSD and IRIX.
 This package is no longer actively maintained.